tarekziade/nuax/README.rst

 object and has to fill in the json content of the response object (or more things if needed).

-Nuxa is based on a simple routing module found at https://docs.apitools.com/blog/2014/04/24/a-small-router-for-openresty.html and a few more ideas taken from the Python world.
+Nuax is based on a simple routing module found at https://docs.apitools.com/blog/2014/04/24/a-small-router-for-openresty.html and a few more ideas taken from the Python world.